semgrep/semgrep-docs/docs/writing-rules/glossary.md

 ## Cross-file analysis

 Also known as **interfile analysis**.
-This analysis traces or tracks data and its transformations across files, such as when a variable is defined in one file but used in another.
+Cross-file analysis is a mode of Semgrep analysis where it takes into account how information flows between files.
+In particular, cross-file analysis includes cross-file taint analysis, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many files.
+Other analyses performed cross-file in this mode include constant propagation and cross-file type inference.

-Cross file analysis can be paired with taint analysis to detect unsanitized variables flowing from a source to a sink.
+ Cross-file analysis is usually used in contrast to "intrafile analysis", where each file is analyzed as a standalone block of code.
+It is only available in Semgrep Pro Engine.

 ## Cross-function analysis